 In some cases, that will mean efforts that take doctors and nurses beyond the four walls of the hospital and into the community, to encourage people to take greater ownership of the 50 percent of factors they can control in their health--the things they put into their bodies and how they treat their bodies.

 There are financial incentives for this, to be sure, but there's a greater benefit as well--healthier communities that need less acute medical care.

 This is a big shift from the traditional hospital model, where more volume meant better bottom lines.
 But if you look closely at the missions and values of just about every hospital in the country, you will see messages of healing and health, not comfortable operating margins.

 Pair this change with the implementation of the Affordable Care Act, and the American healthcare system is undergoing perhaps its most dramatic change since the introduction of Medicare in the 1950s.

 There are a lot of moving parts to this transformation, but there's no question that individuals will be asked to take greater responsibility for the care of their bodies, and that hospitals and healthcare systems will do everything they can to help them.

-Carmela Coyle has served as president & CEO of the Maryland Hospital Association (MHA) since July 2008, sharpening the association's focus on advocacy and public policy.
+Carmela Coyle is president and CEO of the Maryland Hospital Association, focusing on advocacy and public policy.